Mad Love (TV series)

-Mad Love is an American sitcom television series created by Matt Tarses, that aired on CBS from February 14 to May 16, 2011.
-The sitcom was planned as a mid-season replacement during the 2010–11 television season.
-On May 15, 2011, Mad Love was cancelled by CBS after one season.
+Mad Love is an American sitcom television series created by Matt Tarses that premiered on CBS on February 14, 2011.
+This multi-camera sitcom starred Jason Biggs, Sarah Chalke, Judy Greer and Tyler Labine, who also is the show's narrator.
+It was planned as a mid-season replacement during the 2010–11 television season.

+On May 15, 2011, CBS canceled the series after one season, and the series finale aired the following day, May 16.

 Premise

 Kate, Connie, Larry, and Ben are New Yorker thirtysomethings searching for love in the city.
 When Kate and Ben meet and fall for each other, their friends remain cynical about the relationship.
 Each episode ends with some of the characters in a bar which they frequent, discussing the events of the day.

 The cast describes the show as one about two couples falling in love in very different ways.